-Unfortunately, not all web designers understand that the visual aspects of a website also affects how it performs, traffic and ranking-wise.
+Unfortunately, not all web designers understand that the visual aspects of a website also affect how it performs, traffic and ranking-wise.
 Whether it will be displayed on search engine results pages (SERPs) will depend on several factors, although the starting point is the accessibility of the website.

-On the other end of the spectrum, while design trends are geared toward minimalism, impressive imagery and embedded videos are still important element.
+On the other end of the spectrum, while design trends are geared toward minimalism, impressive imagery and embedded videos are still an important element.
 All these also affect how a website operates and performs.

 Three important considerations in finding balance

 Balancing SEO and web design is integral to any website, particularly for user experience (UX) purposes.
 An SEO-ready web design is what we want to achieve because you, as clients, want a website that is optimized for search engines and designed creatively so that the consumers may easily find what they are looking for once they arrive at your website.

 Finding a balance between SEO-friendliness and user-friendliness can be challenging more so due to the need to compromise certain aspects.
 This is true even when there are two in-house teams working together to achieve what the client wants.
 Conflicts may arise when no one team is willing to compromise.

 SEO is page-specific while web design is site-applicable.
 Each web page ranks differently for different factors.
 Other pages may not rank at all.